nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 	uniqueIdentifier

 This query should return a single matching accredited system object from SDS, the ASID being found in the uniqueIdentifier attribute.
-In the case, ldapsearch returns the following results:
+In this case, the ldapquery returns the following results:

 	999999999999, Services, nhs
 	dn: uniqueIdentifier=9999999999,ou=Services,o=nhs